gact/shmootl/README.md

-# shmootl: QTL analysis utilities for yeast
+# ShmooTL: QTL analysis utilities for yeast

 This package contains pipelines and utilities for QTL analysis of yeast cross data.
 Pipelines can be run from the command line or from within the R